Updated July 24, 2023

 - Formal invitations to interviews, as well as other notices from programs, will come directly from the program via email.

-- A program may ask for a piece of identification at the start of an interview, for both virtual and in-person interviews, to verify your identity.
+- A program may ask for a piece of identification at the start of an interview, to verify your identity.

 Examples of appropriate questions: